silverstripe/api.silverstripe.org/README.md

  * Run the `makedoc.sh` script as a cronjob, usually a nightly run at 3am is fine:
 	`0 3 * * * /sites/api/www/makedoc.sh`

-### Add a New Version
+### Add a new major ersion

- * Copy a version section block in `conf/doctum.json` and ensure you use the appropriate value for `versionmap` - you may need to add more mappings to `versionmap` if the current mappings don't fit all modules for the new major version (e.g. if splitting some functionality off into its own module)
+ * Add a new version in the `'versions'` key in `conf/doctum.json`
+ * Make sure https://github.com/silverstripe/supported-modules has been updated with a new branch for the new major version with correct branch mapping
  * Run `makedoc.sh` and confirm the generation runs through properly
  * Make a commit of the updated `conf/doctum.json`
  * Update the redirections in `.htaccess` to the stable version number (if releasing a new stable major version)